Front range judo

 In 2013, Giorgia won her first national medal which earned her a place in the Italian National team.
-She received her black belt (shodan) at the age of 17, followed by 2nd dan (nidan) in 2008, and 3rd (sandan) in 2009.
+She received her black belt (shodan) at the age of 17, followed by 2nd dan (nidan) in 2008, 3rd (sandan) in 2009, and fourth dan in 2023.
 In 2010 she became a regional coach and started leading classes with Juniors.
 A few years later, she started coaching a group of teenagers, helping them win several medals at the National Championships.
 Sensei Giorgia continues to coach and to compete, her last National title is from November 2019, just before the pandemic shot everything down.

 Sensei Giorgia is an ICU Nurse, she moved from Italy to the United States in 2016 and for the past two years has been a Boulder resident.

 Since her move to Boulder, she has decided to turn her life into an “all in for sports” life.
 In February of 2020, Giorgia joined Front Range Judo, bringing her competitive mindset to our dojo.
 These days besides coaching FRJ judoka, she runs a fitness program called Giorgia fitMindset, which aims to encourage people to establish an active and long-lasting fitness routine.